We develop inventive software to enable innovative solutions

-We partner with other LLNL programs to develop and apply computer science expertise by providing timely, cost-effective computing solutions through innovative software technologies and collaborative application development.
-Much of the locally developed software is available for download.
+We in Computation partner with other LLNL programs to develop and apply computer science expertise by providing timely, cost-effective computing solutions through innovative software technologies and collaborative application development.
+This work includes:

-LLNL’s Center for Applied Scientific Computing (CASC) develops world-class software for scientific computing, with a focus on scaling to the world’s largest machines.
-CASC software includes math libraries (hypre, SUNDIALS, XBraid), language tools (ROSE, Babel), partial differential equation (PDE) software frameworks (SAMRAI, MFEM), and other tools and benchmarks.
+Scientific computing.
+Our Center for Applied Scientific Computing (CASC) develops world-class software for scientific computing, with a focus on scaling to the world’s largest machines.
+CASC software includes scientific computing and math libraries, language tools, partial differential equation software frameworks, and other tools and benchmarks.
 Visit casc.llnl.gov to learn more.

-Proxy applications are applications meant to represent the HPC workload we care about, while still being small enough to easily understand and try out new ideas.
-LLNL is one of several DOE labs building proxy apps, such as LULESH, UMT, and Mulard, as a way to build a two-way communication pipeline with vendors and researchers about how to evaluate trade-offs in future architectures and software development methods.
-Next-generation simulation algorithms are also being explored in LLNL-developed research codes, such as BLAST.
+Proxy applications.
+Proxy apps represent the HPC workload we care about while still being small enough to easily understand and try out new ideas.
+LLNL is one of several DOE labs building proxy apps to facilitate a two-way communication pipeline with vendors and researchers about how to evaluate trade-offs in future architectures and software development methods.
+Visit our proxy apps page to learn more.